 When I asked him if he could expand on that further, he replied:

 “I have a lot of limitations, but I don’t think about what I can’t do.
 I need to think about how I’m not limited.
 Just last week I went fishing for the first time in three years, and it was an absolute blast—and I caught a ton of fish!
 Acceptance builds on itself, like a snowball.
 But, if I don’t remain positive in that way, I start feeling sorry for myself, and that only sets me back.
 If I don’t practice acceptance, I get mired down in the problems and can’t find the solutions.
 The way I look at it, I have to accept where I’m at to get to where I want to go.”

 As Greg talked, I commented that he seemed so open and positive about the future, even grateful.
 He replied, “Yes.
 By accepting where I’m at, I get to practice gratitude for what I can do.
 And I am looking forward to where I get to go next.
 I get to start again.
 A new career.
 A new life.”

 Greg’s story exemplifies the serenity that comes from living in acceptance, even under the most difficult circumstances.
 Although we may not have Greg’s remarkable positivity and courage, greater serenity is still possible, even if we are only able to live in acceptance part of the time.
 A strong commitment and willingness to try will be rewarded.

 Martin Accepted His Parents’ Shortcomings

-We also find greater serenity when we accept others as they are—even those we dislike or who have made our
+We also find greater serenity when we accept others as they are—even those we dislike or who have made our life harder.

 Martin’s life got better, for example, after he stopped blaming his parents for his personal shortcomings.
 Well into his adulthood, he blamed his parents for his insecurities, low self-esteem, and people-pleasing tendencies.
 His father was an alcoholic who was rarely around and his mother constantly demeaned him.
 Whatever Martin did was never “good enough” for her.